mgreiler/se-unlocked/Transcripts/EP_51_MAStorey_Productivity.md

+---
-# Episode 51: Measuring Developer Productivity with Dr. Margaret-Anne Storey
+episode: "Episode 51: Measuring Developer Productivity with Dr. Margaret-Anne Storey"
+permalink: /measure-developer-productivity-space
+status: publish
+type: transcript
+---

 [00:00:00] **Dr. Michaela Greiler:** Hello and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla.
 And today I have the